Skan': History

 In the Ancient Rus' skan' techniques were already used in the 9th to the 10th century.
 The wire-twisting technique was not yet in use at this time.
 Instead, grains (tiny beads of silver or gold) were used.
 Products from the 12th to the 13th centuries are of high quality, with an increasing appearance of soldered skan's.
 Open work and relief patterns appeared in the 12th on steel products with gems.

 The Moscow skan's' greatest success came in the 15th to the 16th century, and used a variety of materials including gems, enamel, wood, and carved bones.
 The most famous skan' makers at that time were Ambrosy and Ivan Fomin.

 Skan's were seen in many art centers of Russia in the 18th to the 19th centuries.
 It was considered a great work of art, together with small items such as bowls, salt shakers and boxes.
 They were produced using steel, crystal, and large pearls.
 Since the 19th century, industrial production of many household items with the use of various technologies have taken the lead, producing dishes, church utensils and toiletries.

 During the Soviet era, skan's were widely used in the art industry, with production in various sites throughout the USSR.
 These sites not only manufactured skan's, but also household items such as delicate vases, coasters, miniature sculptures and such.

-The renowned contemporary artist-jeweler Malanchuk Yulia continued the tradition of old masters, including decorating skan's with high-valued jewelry and ornaments.
-She made her name with a delicate copy of Shapk Monomakh for Sergei Bondarchuk's "Boris Godunov" film, and is now kept in the museum of Mosfilm.